vinsfortunato/hid4flutter/README.md

 - macOS
 - Linux

-**Note:** Support for other platforms will be added in future releases.
+**Note:** Some platforms [will be supported](#planned-platform-support) in future releases.

 ### Implementation details

 Desktop support (Windows/macOS/Linux) is achieved by using [hidapi](https://github.com/libusb/hidapi) and Dart FFI.

+### Planned platform support

+Support for the following platforms is planned to be added in the near future:

+- **Android**: can be easily supported using MethodChannel and Android HID.
+- **Web**: experimental WebHID can be used to support the Web platform.

 ## Installation